 International Agreements on Environment

 Many governments of multiple countries sign agreements to manage or to prevent the impact of activities of human beings on the natural resources.
 This may include agreements that can have an impact on several factors like rivers, oceans, and climate.
 The International agreements on the environment have legal effects, if not followed by a country according to the code of conduct.
 Paris Agreement and the Kyoto Protocol are some of the most famous International Environmental Agreement.
+Such agreements are meant for pollution control at global level and combat air pollution, marine pollution, water pollution etc.

 According to these agreements, the environment can be protected in the following way: